...

 • Audio-Technica AT2020USB+: This USB microphone provides studio-quality articulation and intelligibility, perfect for home studio recording, field recording, and voiceover use.

-While understanding different types of microphones is crucial for capturing great audio, choosing the right type of headphones, such as open and closed back headphones, is equally important for monitoring sound during recording sessions and to fully immerse yourself in audio editing or during recording sessions, proper equipment like noise cancelling headphones can make a significant difference by filtering out the distracting background noise and allowing sound technicians to focus on the finer details.
+While understanding different types of microphones is crucial for capturing great audio, choosing the right type of headphones, such as open and closed back headphones, is equally important for monitoring sound during recording sessions and fully immersing yourself in audio editing.

 Different types of microphones